 A pupil of the legendary pedagogue, Ilya Musin, Bychkov’s name came to international attention while Music Director of Michigan’s Grand Rapids Symphony Orchestra and the Buffalo Philharmonic Orchestra in the United States.
-Following a series of high-profile cancellations that resulted in invitations to conduct both the New York and Berlin Philharmonics and the Concertgebouw, he was signed to an exclusive recording contract with Philips Classics.
+Following a series of high-profile cancellations that resulted in invitations to conduct both the New York and Berlin Philharmonics and the Royal Concertgebouw Orchestra, he was signed to an exclusive recording contract with Philips Classics.
 Moving to Paris, Bychkov was appointed Music Director of Orchestre de Paris (1989), Principal Guest Conductor of the St Petersburg Philharmonic (1990), Principal Guest Conductor of Maggio Musicale, Florence (1992), Chief Conductor of WDR Sinfonieorchester Köln (1997) and Chief Conductor of Dresden Semperoper (1998).
 He holds the Otto Klemperer Chair of Conducting Studies at the Royal Academy of Music in London, and the Gunther Wand Chair at the BBC Symphony Orchestra.